 Bring the rod tip over your head (rather like a ‘serve’ in tennis, but a little slower).
 Do not bend or flick your wrist but keep it locked so that the butt of the fly rod handle remains close to your forearm.

 You need to move the rod at the right speed so that the line will form a loop.
 Too fast and there will be no loop at all: too slow and the loop will be too big.
+Start the forward movement fairly slowly and then gently accelerate to a stop.
+The rod will bend away from the direction you are moving it in, then straighten as you stop the forward motion.
+This bend is what sends the line traveling with little effort from you.

 Practice until you begin get a feel for when to stop the forward casting action so that you form a loop in your fly line.
 Then work on making a smaller loop.